ctwaddell/Code_Portfolio/blay algorithm/README.md

-YEAR: Fall 2023 - Ongoing
+YEAR: WINTER 2025
 SUMMARY:
-Blay is an independent project for use in a video game I am developing.
-The puzzle generation algorithms are written here.

-In summary, the game has a board constructed of a grid of arbitrary tiles.
-The tiles can share eachother as neighbors, but not every cell in the grid has to be a tile.
-Upon the tiles, pieces (called "Blays") are placed.
-Each Blay has a color and height.
-Given the following two conditions:
-- Adjacent Blays cannot share the same color
-- Adjacent Blays may not have a height difference greater than 1 uniquely solvable (only one solution) puzzles can be generated.

-Based on the aforementioned rules, the algorithms construct a graph where the nodes represent a given Blay, and an edge represents the unswappability of the Blays.
-In other words, an edge means that swapping the Blays would lead to a contradiction of the rules.
-Once the graph is created, a specified number of Blays will be (attempted) to be removed.
-To do this, the Bronn-Kerbosch algorithm is used to find the largest clique in the graph, which represents a group of Blays that can all be removed while ensuring a unique solution.
-However, the current algorithm has flaws that periodically result in a non-unique solution.
-Because of this, a solver algorithm is run afterwards to ensure it is unique before saving it.
-If this fails, a new puzzle is generated.

-TO USE:

-First, run make
-There will be various outputs, each section of this covers how to use one if the instructions provided by them don't make sense
+A collection of C++ programs to generate, manipulate, and verify uniquely solvable puzzles for my upcoming Unity solo game project, Blay.
+Creates a suite of programs for these purposes, accomodating user input and parameters.

+Makefile usage and targets:
+    make all - creates all executables
+    make auto/automatic - creates ./auto
+    make manual - creates ./manual
+    make website - creates ./website
+    make generator - creates ./generator
+    make tester - creates ./tester
+    make dll/dll64 - creates RPG.dll which essentially ./auto in a dll for x86_64 systems (64 bit)
+    make dll32 - creates RPG32.dll for x86 systems (32 bit)
+    make clean - removes all related files and outputs

-./generator
+./generator - usage: ./generator
-This one you enter the dimensions of your board, and then enter your board as 0s and 1s.
-This will generate a valid board setup and output the string for it.

-./solver
-This one you have to give it a valid PUZZLE string (something like, 2,2,B1,V0,O2,E0|Y3... something where it has the |). if you give it a regular string it wont do anything.
-Once you give it the valid puzzle string, it will brute force solve the puzzle, and tell you how many solutions it found for the given puzzle string.
+    Prompts manual input of board shape to generate a complete board pattern.
+First, specify row number, then column number, and then board shape aligning to the specified rows x columns grid.
+0's indicate an empty space and 1's indicate a filled space.

-./tester
+./tester - usage: ./tester
-This one is just some stuff to play around and manipulate the board you give it.
-Primarily used for testing.
-The commands are: a - Add a blay to a tile r - Remove a blay from a tile n - Create a new blay d - Delete a blay p - print the list of free blays (kind of redundant?
-I forgot) f - output the format string of the board and freeblays s - swap two blays m - output the adjacency matrix if you want that for some reason k - run the kerbosch algorithm which finds the max clique size in theory for the current board state (you probably need a full board for this one to mean anything) c - complete/solve the current board with the given freeblays.
-It will output the solution ENTER - will just print out the info of the board.This is also printed on each command.

-./batch
-This one is used to actually generate complete unique puzzles.
-You enter the board and then the amount of blays you want to remove.
-Generally I've found 12 or 13 is the current limit for computability within a decent timespan (obviously dependent on the board layout, but worst case scenario is usually a few minutes).
-The in progress output is in output.txt, and if it finds a valid solution it will append the board to finalpuzzles.txt.
-I am 99.99% sure these are unique and valid puzzles.
-Just short of a logical proof.

-./automatic
-This one automatically generates a puzzle
+    Prompts an input of a board string, either with a Blaylist or without.
+Allows for interaction with the board and other features: a - Add a Blay to a tile r - Remove a Blay from a tile n - Create a new Blay
+    d - Delete a Blay
+    p - Print the Blaylist
+    f - Print the format string of the board and Blaylist s - Swap two Blays
+    m - Print the adjacency matrix of the board k - Run the Bronn-Kerbosch algorithm which finds the max clique size for the current board state c - Complete/solve the current board with the given Blaylist.
+Print the solution(s) ENTER - Print out board info.
+Also printed each command h - Help/print a list of commands z - Create a puzzle up to input size x - Create a puzzle up to input size with debug info

+./auto - usage: ./auto rows columns seed
+    Generates a random puzzle constrained by input parameters.
+By default aims for a puzzle of up to size 10.
+Prints the board and the solution

+./manual - usage: ./manual
+    Similar to ./auto and ./generator.
+Prompts a board shape and then generates a random puzzle up to specified input size.
+Prints the board and the solution

+./website - usage: ./website rows columns
+    Similar to ./auto but is unseeded (seed is based on current time).
+Outputs a random puzzle (JSON formatted) of size rows x columns to dailyPuzzle.txt